robert-westenberger/knowledgebase/docker.md

 Containers are just images in a running state.
 ## Image
 Multi-layered self contained files that act as the template for creating containers.
 They are like a frozen, read-only copy of a container.
 Images can be exchanged through registries.

+## Registry
+An image registry is a centralized

 Through the Open Container Initiative, container images are now standardized, so an image built with Docker can be used with another runtime like Podman.